Available on Premium and Enterprise plans.

 • SLAs apply to all tickets by default unless filtered by inbox, company, or both.

-• Response time targets are based on ticket priority.
+• Response and resolution targets are based on ticket priority.

-• If a ticket meets SLA conditions only after the first response is sent (for example, by being assigned a priority or moved to another inbox), the SLA will not apply retroactively to first response time.
+• If a ticket meets SLA conditions only after the first response has been sent (for example, by being assigned a priority or moved to another inbox), the SLA will not be applied retroactively to first response time.

 How SLAs work with Business Hours

-SLAs can run within or outside your business hours.
-To use custom hours, make sure they're configured first.
-Only a site admin can set this up — learn how to configure Business Hours.
+SLAs can run within or outside business hours.
+If you want SLAs to respect your business hours, make sure they’re configured first.
+A site admin can set this up — learn how to configure Business Hours.

-• If you select non-default business hours during SLA setup, you must have an active trigger that applies those hours to the relevant tickets.
-Without a trigger, default business hours still apply.
+When selecting non-default business hours during SLA setup, you must have an active trigger that applies those hours to the relevant tickets.
+Without a trigger, the default business hours will still apply to the SLA.

-• If default business hours already apply to a ticket, the SLA's business hour selection will not override them.
-Create a trigger to apply non-default hours if needed.
+• If the default business hours already apply to a ticket, the selection made in the SLA will not override this.
+A separate trigger must be created to apply non-default hours to that ticket.

-• If a trigger already applies a business hours policy to certain tickets, that policy takes priority regardless of the hours selected when creating the SLA.
+• If a trigger already applies a business hours policy to certain tickets, that policy will always apply — regardless of the business hours policy selected when creating the SLA.

 Create an SLA policy